Hike around Kranji Marshes and Sungei Buloh Wetlands to see birds, crocodiles and mudskippers with our guide and route map.

 Sungei Buloh Wetlands – Wetlands Centre (West)

 The western side of Sungei Buloh Wetlands is called the Wetlands Centre, while the eastern side is called the Visitor Centre.
-At both centres there are information desks, toilets and vending machines but no cafes or other food.
-The visitor centre also has some informative displays about the wildlife.
+At both centres, there are information desks, toilets and vending machines but no cafes or other food.
+The visitor centre also has some informative displays about local wildlife.

 Mudskippers in Sungei Buloh Wetlands

 We saw giant mudskippers from quite close by at the hide that sticks out into the middle of the mudflats, almost halfway around the loop.
 These mudskippers were amazing, such strange creatures!
 When the tide goes out they create small pools for themselves so they can survive until the tide comes in again.
 They are actually fish so can’t breathe in the air, but have to retreat into the water every so often.
 The pools are easy to spot – scan the edges to see if any mudskipper has ventured out of her pool.